MMK21Hub/Capitalisation-Fixes/README.md

 Capitalisation Fixes is a resource pack that fixes various bugs related to in-game and UI text, such as labels being improperly capitalised.

-- It currently targets the 1.19 snapshots
+- It currently targets the 1.19 snapshots, but there is a "compatibility release" that supports 1.18.x versions, including the `22w13oneBlockAtATime` April Fools snapshot.
 - It works for the `en_uk` and `en_us` languages
 - If you have feedback, you can DM `MMK21Games#2121` on Discord
 - You can also submit bug reports under the ['Issues' tab](https://github.com/MMK21Hub/Capitalisation-Fixes/issues).